anthonyloeff/Free-Legal-Prompts/forLawyers/README.md

 For questions, suggestions, or support, please contact the repository owner through GitHub.
 You can do this by:
 - Opening an issue in this repository
 - Commenting on relevant pull requests or issues
-- Using GitHub's direct messaging feature to contact the repository owner: https://github.com/anthonyloeff
+- Using the direct messaging feature on LinkedIn to contact the repository owner: https://www.linkedin.com/in/anthonyloeff/

 We value your feedback and contributions to make this project better for everyone in the legal community working with LLMs.